Adriannap26/Petals-and-Potions/README.md

 All pages contain the same header and footer.

 ##### Header:
-- The header includes a very simple and classy logo.
+- The header includes a very simple logo.
 Beneath the logo is the horizontal negivation section which is easy to see and operate making it user friendly.
+The navigation turns into a sidebar on smaller screen sizes.

 INSERT HEADER IMAGE HERE AND IMAGE OF HOW IT FOLDS WHEN ON SMALLER DEVICE